Stochasticity & Predictability in Terrestrial Planet Formation: Results

 where $m_j$, $a_j$, $e_j$, and $i_j$ are the mass, semi-major axis, eccentricity, and inclinations of the terrestrial planets \citep{2001Icar..152..205C}.

-A number of authors report AMD and RMC for their solar system formation simulations, but have only run a single instance for each set of simulation parameters \citep{2001Icar..152..205C,2010Icar..207..517M}.
-To our knowledge, only \cite{2006ApJ...642.1131K}, \cite{2009Icar..203..644R}, as well as \cite{2014ApJ...782...31I} account for stochastic variations across runs by running similar initial conditions multiple times.\footnote{In contrast to our simulations, \cite{2006ApJ...642.1131K} and \cite{2009Icar..203..644R} do not evolve identical initial conditions, but rather redraw different initial conditions from the same underlying distribution.
-We are uncertain what is done in \cite{2014ApJ...782...31I}.}$^,$\footnote{\cite{2003AJ....125.2692L} and \cite{2004Icar..168....1R} also report stochastic variations across simulations, but do not report the RMC or AMD due to their focus on different aspect.} Of these, \cite{2009Icar..203..644R} (hereafter R09) consider and present simulations most similar to our own, and we include two of their results here for comparison.

-Figure \ref{fig:amd_rmc} shows the AMD and RMC of our three simulation sets as well as corresponding simulations from R09 (i.e., identical initial solid surface density profiles and giant planets orbits).
+Figure \ref{fig:fig10_amd_rmc} shows the AMD and RMC from seven of our nine simulation sets as well as corresponding simulations from \cite{2009Icar..203..644R} who have used similar initial surface density profiles as well as giant planet orbits.
 Box plots are generated from (i) twelve runs per set (our runs), or (ii) four runs per set (R09).
-We note the following: